danneu/react-template-render/README.md

 * Needs to be compiled.
 * I miss some of Pug's ergonomics like being able to pleasantly write an inline `script.` / filter when it's the simplest solution.
-* Have to deal with React's "children must have keys" warnings even though the warning doesn't apply to you.

 ## Koa example